 She has also taught courses for adult learners in FE Colleges, Leeds University, Community Education and Independent Arts Organisations.

-She teaches four regular weekly evening classes, for drummers of various levels of experience, in Harrogate and Otley.
+She teaches three regular weekly evening classes, for drummers of various levels of experience, in Harrogate and Otley - as well as two classes for ukulele players.

 Alison is also the guiding force behind a performing group called Belebele (a word from the Malinke language of West Africa, meaning “a big colourful personality”).
-The band has been gigging around Yorkshire for over 2 years and is 20-strong on a good day.
+The band has been gigging around Yorkshire for over 9 years and is now 14-strong on a good day.

-When she is not drumming, Alison likes to read, look after her goats or work on the allotment.
+When she is not drumming, or playing the ukulele, Alison likes to read, look after her pet sheep or work on the allotment.
 But that’s not often.

 To get in touch with Alison, please use the form on the “Contact” page.